-Dogs may stay at the our bed & breakfast at arrangement.
+Dogs may stay at the our Guest House by arrangement.

 Beaches & dogs

-There are some restrictions for access to local beaches around our B&B
+There are some restrictions for access to local beaches around our bed and breakfast.

 The following Swansea and Gower beaches are out of bounds (except for guide dogs for the blind) between May 1 and September 30 every year, and offenders may be fined up to £500:

 Port Eynon beach (eastern edge of the steps to the beach to the eastern edge of Horton beach)